 2. Setup an Optimum Sleep Environment

-Blackout curtains help keep the room dark and remind your baby that it’s nap time.
-Your baby doesn’t have any concept of time, so when they see the sun, they may think it’s time to wake up!
+Nursery blackout curtains help keep the room dark and remind your baby that it’s nap time.
+Your baby doesn’t have any concept of time, so when they see the sun they think it’s time to wake up and play.

 You can also use a white noise sound machine to help muffle any outside noises.
 Continuous white noise during sleep can help prevent your baby from waking up from the sound of a doorbell or barking dog.